 Which of these approaches is right?
 All of them, according to Integral Theory.
 The key here is to place models, theorists and methods in the quadrant where they have the most potential.

 Businesses today are dealing not with new problems but with outmoded views of problems.
 And there’s the rub.
 The Information Age confuses perceptions, confounds meaning-making, questions our sensibilities, and drives isolation.
 Such anxiety, confusion and complexity confront right (exterior) side views of the quadrant longing for left (interior) side solutions.

 With a faster pace of change, more complexity and greater uncertainty, issues of belonging (lower left) compete with issues of behavior (upper right), systems and even economics (lower right).

 Consider this view from the annual Happiness Report, which asks: What makes nations rank happier on its index?
 University of British Columbia economist John Helliwell posits, “It’s the human things that matter.
 If the riches make it harder to have frequent and trustworthy relationships between people, what is it worth?”
 Helliwell also shares a now-familiar refrain: “The material (right side) can stand in the way of the human (left side).”

-The U.S. is currently experiencing low unemployment rate with greater anxiety.
+The U.S. is currently experiencing a low unemployment rate with greater anxiety.
 We have more technology and connectivity and less connection and belonging.

-Happiness, belonging and Integral Theory
+Happiness, belonging, and Integral Theory

-Yet with our faster rate of change, increases in complexity and greater uncertainty, we also experience increases in isolation, anxiety and meaninglessness.
+Yet with our faster rate of change, increases in complexity, and greater uncertainty, we also experience increases in isolation, anxiety, and meaninglessness.
 These existential conditions do not respond to right-side solutions such as increased pay and benefits packages or new technology.